meiyor/Sleep_EEG_data_denoising_Dreem/README.md

 ```
 The previous command will generate a file **Sleepproject_c038_2023-03-19T00-09-10[05-00]_hypnogram.mat**.
 This file will be necessary to run the EEG data processing and change the filter parameters depending on the sleeping-stage that is happening in the analysis across the EEG trial.
 This is guideline in time domain to change the filter parameters according to the hypnogram stage.
 These filter parameters are defined in the file **remove_artifact_sleep_inv.m** and you/user can see how the parameters selection is performed in the section of the Wavelet decomposition.

 Now, in order to run the code for processing the EEG data, transform it to unipolar, and start to denoise it from distortions and artifacts, we need to execute the function written in the **windowing_sleep_EEG.m** file.
 The **windowing_sleep_EEG.m** function will generate the data output or interim as an array with size **4 channels x trial samples-length**.
-The four channels taken into account in this sleep study are **F7**, **F8**, **O1**, and **O2**.
+The four channels taken into account in this **sleep** study are **F7**, **F8**, **O1**, and **O2**.
 After the hypnogram **.mat** file is generated you/user must run the following Matlab command.

 ```matlab
    >> [Sal_filtered,Sal,Result]=windowing_sleep_EEG('Sleepproject_c038_2023-03-19T00-09-10[05-00].edf',4,2,0,250);
 ```
-The first parameter of this command is the name of the .edf file - this file must have the hypnogram calculated and associated with the name of the data file a-priori, the second parameter is the length of the window that the denoising process is done,- We suggest to use **4 seconds**, the third parameter is the overlap in seconds - We suggest to use  **2 seconds**, the fourth parameter is the time-offset that the process wil use to start doing the denoising, by default it is **0 seconds** but the user can change it for his/her convinience, and the fifth parameter is the sampling-frequency of these sleep trials which is **250Hz***.
+The first parameter of this command is the name of the .edf file - this file must have the hypnogram calculated and associated with the name of the data file a-priori, the second parameter is the length of the window that the denoising process is done,- We suggest to use **4 seconds**, the third parameter is the overlap in seconds - We suggest to use  **2 seconds**, the fourth parameter is the time-offset that the process wil use to start doing the denoising, by default it is **0 seconds** but the you/user can change it for your/his/her convinience, and the fifth parameter is the sampling-frequency of these EEG trials which is **250Hz***.

 This process can take a while depending the length of the trial, therefore, it is possible to put a debug point in the middle of the execution and run the **spindle** or the **sws** detection from a interim denoised signal depending what the user wants to measure.

 ## 4) Detecting Sleep Spindles and SWS

  In this step we will assume that the **start_param** and **end_param** are the start and end time, **in seconds**, that will be analyzed by the **spindles** and **sws** detectors.
 These parameters needs to be defined by the hypnogram after the output result is given by the **windowing_sleep_EEG.m** function.
 The user must define these parameters to evaluate the detectors having the enough amount of signal denoised from the previous step.
 Take into account that these start and end parameters must be defined by the hypnogram stages start and end respectively.
-Now, first assume **Sal** as the resulting denoised EEG output then we can define the time-domain vector using the **linspace** command in Matlab.
+Now, first assume **Sal** as the resulting denoised EEG output.
+Then, we can define the time-domain vector using the **linspace** command in Matlab.

 ```matlab
    >> times=linspace(start_param,end_param,length(squeeze(Sal(1,start_param*250:end_param*250))));